GameFoundry/bsf/Documentation/Manuals/advMaterials.md

 To summarize, the relationship between materials, shaders, techniques and passes is:
  - **Material** [contains one]-> **Shader** [contains one or multiple]-> **Technique** [contains one or multiple]-> **Pass**

+Optionally, the shader definition can also contain a set of @ref bs::SubShader "SubShader"s.
+As explained previously sub-shaders are a set of techniques that are used to override specific renderer behaviour.

 ## Creating a pass {#advMaterials_b_a}
 A **Pass** can be created by filling out a @ref bs::PASS_DESC "PASS_DESC" descriptor and passing it to @ref bs::Pass::create "Pass::create()" method. **PASS_DESC** is fairly simple and it expects a set of GPU program and non-programmable state descriptors.